-There are a few things less annoying than hearing the same word repeatedly but each time unable to make sense.
+There are a few things less annoying than hearing the same word repeatedly but each time unable to make sense of it.

 That’s how it often feels for most people when it comes to cryptocurrency.
 People talk about how it is the next big thing or how it is the future.
-Then when you attempt to understand what it is but keep seeing big sounding terms that gets you confused or disinterested.
-You are probably saying to yourself, this is not rocket science why does it have to be so complicated?
+Then when you attempt to understand what it is you encounter big sounding terms that gets you confused.
+In those times you probably say to yourself that this is not rocketing science why does it have to be so complicated?

 We have written these 7 things about cryptocurrencies you should pay attention to amidst all the jargon.

 Not one person or institution controls it.
 Cryptocurrencies like Bitcoin, Etherum and Litecoin removed the control of currency regulation from one person or organisation to a group of people who are anonymous.
-Eliminating cases on a Central Bank printing notes at the whim of a president.
-The creation of cryptocurrencies are controlled by people called miners, who required to solve a complex algorithm using high-powered systems before they can create a single cryptocurrency.
+Eliminating cases of a Central Bank printing money at the whim of a president.
+The creation of cryptocurrencies is controlled by people called miners, who solve a complex algorithm using high-powered systems before they can create a single cryptocurrency.
 Some cryptocurrencies have a maximum number that will ever be created.
 Bitcoin, for instance, will only ever have 21,000 in circulation.

 Cryptocurrency makes sending money faster.
 Using the existing system it could take 2 or 3 days to send value (money) from say Ghana to Finland, with cryptocurrency the time to send money is cut to 30 minutes or less.
 This eliminates inefficiencies and reduces wait times.